laoshanxi/app-mesh/doc/CONSUL.md

  ```

 - Consul task
- Consul task define cluster level applications, the defined application will be dispatch to tasks in consul.
+ Consul task define cluster level applications, the defined application will be dispatch to tasks in Consul.
  App Manager leader node will get defined task and current working node.
-The consul task can define replication number and
+The Consul task can define replication number and
  application json content which is the same as App Manager app json.
- Each task is a consul key.
+ Each task is a Consul key.
  ```shell
  curl -s http://localhost:8500/v1/kv/appmgr/task?recurse | python -m json.tool
  curl -s http://localhost:8500/v1/kv/appmgr/task/myapp?raw | python -m json.tool